What busy moms really need is stress free meal prep. If you’re a busy mom or dad, then here’s your guide to stop stressing about your dinner menu.

 After you know what kind of meals you need to be putting together, it’s time to do a little inventory.

-Once you’ve exhausted these areas entirely, it’s time to hit the store!
+Once you’ve exhausted these areas entirely, it’s time to hit the store or the computer!

 Download this handy Kitchen Inventory sheet for easy planning!